aragon/aragon-wiki/docs/jobs/openings/DAC-Project_Manager.md

 ### Good to Have

+- A strong technical background, idealy a full stack dev
 - Previous experience managing blockchain projects.
 - Extensive experience contributing to or managing open source projects.
 - Previous experience working remotely.